mayank98/Projects/README.md

-Programming assignments done as a part of univeristy course(s).
+## Programming assignments done as a part of university courses.